mitchdmarino/Project1/README.md

 # Roadblocks

 * Canvas.
 I may be complicating things by introducing canvas into it, but I wanted to see what I could do with it.
-Being a grid setup, it might be easier just use DOM manipulation, but I think with canvas I can introduce some smooth animations and keep track of each token using OOP.
+Being a grid setup, it might be easier just use DOM manipulation, but I think with canvas I can introduce some smooth animations and keep track of each token easily
+* This game has a lot of specific rules so it may be a bit complex to get everything working together.